 - UnitedHealthcare, Edina, Minn.
 (2004).
 Reviewed health insurance contracts for a project comparing different plans.

 - Collection Agency I (redacted), Eagan, Minn.
 (2005).
 Managed a $10 million portfolio of automobile deficiencies (both leases and loans) on behalf of GMAC, Inc. (General Motors Acceptance Corp., now Ally Financial, Inc.).
-Later, managed a larger portfolio of Honda seconds (debt placed with a second agency after a primary agency has been unsuccessful in securing payment).
+Later, managed a larger portfolio of second placement Honda deficiencies.
 Specialized in skip tracing.
 Learned about the collections industry and observed numerous violations.

 - UBS Financial Services, Minneapolis, Minn.
 (2007).
 Estimated a taxpayer’s avg. basis of Life Time Fitness equity acquired in connection with various private placements prior to Life Time’s IPO (it has since undergone an LBO and is once again private).
 Programmed a customized spreadsheet calculating real-time portfolio valuations using dynamic data.
 Managed client contacts for a senior vice president and his team.
 Had access to sensitive client data, including names, SSNs, addresses, places of employment, accounts, balances, and positions.